tidy-finance/website/docs/10_introduction.md

 ## # … with 25 more rows
 ```

 Note that you are now also equipped with all tools to download price data for *each* ticker listed in the S&P 500 index with the same number of lines of code.
-Just use `ticker <- tq_index("SP500")`, which provides you with a tibble that contains each symbol that is (currently) part of the S&P 500.
-However, don't try this if you are not prepared to wait for a couple of minutes because this is quite some data to download!
+Just use `ticker <- tq_index("SP500")`, which provides you with a tibble that contains each symbol that is (currently) part of the S&P 500.\index{Data!SP 500} However, don't try this if you are not prepared to wait for a couple of minutes because this is quite some data to download!

 ## Other forms of data aggregation

 Of course, aggregation across other variables than `symbol` can make sense as well.
 For instance, suppose you are interested in answering the question: are days with high aggregate trading volume likely followed by days with high aggregate trading volume?
 To provide some initial analysis on this question, we take the downloaded prices and compute aggregate daily trading volume for all Dow Jones constituents in USD.
-Recall that the column *volume* is denoted in the number of traded shares.
+Recall that the column *volume* is denoted in the number of traded shares.\index{Trading volume}
 Thus, we multiply the trading volume with the daily closing price to get a proxy for the aggregate trading volume in USD.
 Scaling by `1e9` denotes daily trading volume in billion USD.

 ```r